 Breakdown of Services

-Collaborate with relevant stakeholders to develop, advocate and monitor Legislation on Local, State, and Federal level
+Build working relationships with political stakeholders to advocate for initiatives and funding on a Federal, State, and Local level

 Produce white papers and participate in conferences to educate the public and fellow colleagues on topic

-Focuses on innovative careers that require more than a High School Diploma and prepare the next generation to become change agents and decision makers in STEAM industries
+Focuses on innovative careers that will prepare the next generation to become adapted to global market, change agents and decision makers

-Public policy projects use Geography Information System (GIS) to conduct research
+Utilizes Geography Information System (GIS) to conduct research for public policy projects

-Targets youth and young adult career pathway initiatives to participants between the ages of 12-26
+Targets career pathway initiatives to participants between the ages of 12-26 and local economic development projects that benefit underrepresented talent, regardless of economic status.